Linfield boss David Healy: "I can't stand here and say it's acceptable."

 Linfield manager David Healy said he “can’t stand here and say it’s acceptable” after objects were thrown onto the pitch during their 3-0 Danske Bank Premiership defeat to Glentoran at The Oval.

-There were unsavoury scenes when Bobby Burns put the hosts 3-0 up as Glentoran goalkeeper Aaron McCarey and captain Marcus Kane both appeared to be struck by objects with the game stopped twice.
+There were unsavoury scenes on Tuesday night when Bobby Burns put the hosts 3-0 up as Glentoran goalkeeper Aaron McCarey and captain Marcus Kane both appeared to be struck by objects, with the game stopped twice.

-"Absolutely not (we don’t want to see things thrown),” Healy said in an interview posted to Linfield’s Twitter account.
+"Absolutely not (we don’t want to see things thrown),” Healy said in a post-match interview posted to Linfield’s Twitter social media account.

 "I get the frustration from our supporters and I have no doubt that as a manager it's my responsibility to make sure the level of performance is better than what we showed tonight.

-"I go back to when David (Jeffrey) was hugely successful at Linfield and I noticed when I came here at the start we've always been humble winners and also humble losers at time.
+"I go back to when David (Jeffrey) was hugely successful at Linfield and I noticed when I came here at the start we've always been humble winners and also humble losers at times.

 "Not that we want to be accepting of any defeat, certainly against Glentoran.